gardenlinux/glrd/README.md

   --input-type {file,url}
                         Specify if the input type (default: url).
   --input-url INPUT_URL
                         Input URL to the releases data.
-Defaults to gardenlinux-releases S3 URL.
+Defaults to gardenlinux-glrd S3 URL.
   --no-input-split      Do not split Input into stable+patch and nightly.
 No additional input-files *-nightly and *-dev will be parsed.
   --output-format {json,yaml,markdown,mermaid_gantt,shell}
                         Output format: json, yaml, markdown, mermaid_gantt, shell (default).